A Survey of OAM-Encoded High-Dimensional Quantum Key Distribution: Foundations, Experiments, and Recent Trends: Experimental OAM-Encoded HD-QKD Implementations

 To extend transmission distance while maintaining a $d = 4$ alphabet, Wang \emph{et al.} (2021)~\cite{wang2021high} encoded four symbols in hybrid polarization-OAM states, combining two OAM modes with two polarization states.
 Using this encoding, they demonstrated secure operation over ring-core fiber links ranging from $4$ km to $25$ km, with QBER values remaining below the $d = 4$ security threshold.
 These results show that OAM-encoded HD-QKD can be adapted to metro-scale fiber distances without requiring substantial optical complexity.
 Focusing on implementation simplicity and reproducibility, Sun \emph{et al.} (2024)~\cite{sun2024experimental} constructed a $d = 4$ state space from two polarization states and a two-mode OAM subspace, employed passive basis selection using forked-grating analysis, and implemented a decoy-state HD-BB84 protocol.
 Their system achieved $1.458$ bit/sifted photon, demonstrating that high-dimensional advantages can be realized with simplified optical components and offering practical guidance for compact and deployable HD-QKD designs.

-Representative prepare-measure experiments are summarized in Tab.~\ref{pam_qkd}, which lists the channel type, year, transmission distance, protocol, dimensionality, and the reported key-rate metric for each demonstration.
+Representative prepare–measure experiments are summarized in Tab.~\ref{pam_qkd}, which lists the channel type, year, transmission distance, protocol, dimensionality, and the reported key-rate metric for each demonstration.
 The \emph{Key rate} column follows the conventions of the original papers.
 Values reported in \emph{bit/sifted photon} represent sifted-key rates, whereas values reported in \emph{bit/s} or \emph{bit/photon} correspond to SKRs as specified in the cited papers.
+We retain the original SKR conventions reported in the cited works (e.g., bit/s, bit/photon, bit/sifted photon), because these quantities are not always directly interchangeable.
+In many OAM-encoded QKD demonstrations, the reported SKR values are theoretically inferred from experimentally measured error statistics or correlations under different security assumptions \cite{cerf2002security, shor2000simple, lo2005decoy, bouchard2018experimental, islam2017provably} and normalization conventions, rather than derived under a uniform SKR definition.